Add a superuser account

 AND HASHED PASSWORD='$2a$10$4N5j5py12OySiSy9L2RHduOjFFetJ1d9hqCoZYtQC3kJOwdg3hbOC';

-DataStax recommends dropping the account to secure the database in production environments.
-When using an external authentication method, such as LDAP, this prevents accidentally assignment with elevated privileges.
+DataStax recommends that you drop the account to secure the database in production environments.
+When you use an external authentication method, such as LDAP, you can prevent accidental assignment of unnecessary privileges.

-7. Verify that the cassandra role was deleted:
+4. Verify that you deleted the cassandra role:

 LIST ROLES;